bring/developer-site/_posts/2020-12-23-sane-react-config-with-webpack.md

 It’s possible to have multiple bundles in one config.
 Start by setting up [multiple entry points](https://webpack.js.org/concepts/entry-points/).

 ### Output files
 We’ve covered input but not [output](https://webpack.js.org/concepts/output/), which works by default but can also be configured to specific folders and bundle names.
+Especially useful with multiple bundles.

 And if you split your bundles or use lazy loading, then you can also set names for those chunks.